The 12 Most Critical Reasons Students Need a Clean Online Presence

 6. Don’t post anything online that you wouldn’t want to see on the front page of the paper

 Any online post, comment, picture or tweet is out there for the world to see, so why risk your online reputation by posting something that may come back to haunt you?
-Use your social media presence in a positive way by posting about volunteer experiences, how hard you work in school, and other facts that you want to share that are true, uplifting, and make you likeable.
+Use your social media presence in a positive way by posting about volunteer experiences, how hard you work in school, and other facts that you want to share that are true, uplifting, and make you likable.
 Be sure to read Using Social Media to Win College Scholarships.

 STUDENTS, YOU NEED A CLEAN ONLINE PRESENCE.
 Are you getting the picture now?